-Governing bodies and proprietors must ensure that they comply with their duties under legislation.
+The Governing Body must ensure that they comply with their duties under legislation.
 They must also have regard to this guidance to ensure that the policies, procedures and training in their schools or colleges are effective and comply with the law at all times.

-Governing bodies and proprietors should have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.
+The Governing Body will have a senior board level (or equivalent) lead to take leadership responsibility for their schools or college's safeguarding arrangements.

-The nominated governor for child protection is: Clare Cole
+The nominated governor for child protection is: